Norepinephrine–dopamine releasing agent: Examples

-Examples of NDRAs include phenethylamine, tyramine, amphetamine, dextroamphetamine, levoamphetamine, methamphetamine, lisdexamfetamine (Prodrug of dextroamphetamine), 4-fluoroamphetamine, cathine, cathinone, methcathinone, phentermine, phenmetrazine, aminorex, and benzylpiperazine.
+Examples of NDRAs include phenethylamine, tyramine, amphetamine, dextroamphetamine, levoamphetamine, methamphetamine, lisdexamfetamine (prodrug of dextroamphetamine), 4-fluoroamphetamine, cathine, cathinone, methcathinone, phentermine, phenmetrazine, aminorex, and benzylpiperazine.

 Amphetamine-type stimulants

 Amphetamine-type stimulants (ATS) are a group of synthetic drugs that are chemical derivatives of the parent compound alpha-methylphenethylamine, also known as amphetamine.
-Common ATS includes amphetamine, methamphetamine, ephedrine, pseudoephedrine, 3,4-methylenedioxymethamphetamine (MDMA), 3,4-methylenedioxyamphetamine (MDA) and 3,4-methylenedioxyethylamphetamine (MDEA).
-ATS when used illicitly has street names including ice, meth, crystal, crank, bennies, and speed.
+Common ATS include amphetamine, methamphetamine, ephedrine, pseudoephedrine, 3,4-methylenedioxymethamphetamine (MDMA), 3,4-methylenedioxyamphetamine (MDA) and 3,4-methylenedioxyethylamphetamine (MDEA).
+ATS used illicitly often have street names such as ice, meth, crystal, crank, bennies, and speed.
 Within the group of amphetamine-type stimulants, there are also prescription drugs including mixed amphetamine salts, dextroamphetamine, and lisdexamfetamine.

 Amphetamine was first synthesized in 1887 by the Romanian chemist Lazar Edeleano.
 It has since been used to treat a range of disorders from asthma to ADHD and illicitly for recreational purposes.
-Amphetamine-type stimulants contain chemical groups including unsubstituted phenyl ring, a methyl group at the alpha-position, and primary amino group, which accounts for its psychostimulant activities.
-ATS with multiple substitutions on the phenyl ring has a hallucinogenic effect on top of the psychostimulant effect, and are categorised as the ecstasy-class drugs.
+Amphetamine-type stimulants contain chemical groups including an unsubstituted phenyl ring, a methyl group at the alpha-position, and a primary amino group, which accounts for its psychostimulant activities.
+ATS with multiple substitutions on the phenyl ring have a hallucinogenic effect on top of the psychostimulant effects, and are categorised as ecstasy-class drugs.

-Amphetamine-type stimulants in general are sympathomimetic amine that stimulates the central nervous system, also proven to cause insomnia, arousal, and reduced hunger.
-Due to its physiological and psychological effects, ATS has been used to suppress appetite, improve cognitive performance, as well as treating ADHD, depression, and narcolepsy.
-Amphetamine-type stimulants are also known for their addictive property and widespread problem of substance abuse.
-The adverse effects of ATS, especially when chronically used, include obsessive–compulsive tendencies, anxiety, paranoia, hallucinations, aggression, mania and in extreme cases, amphetamine psychosis.
+Amphetamine-type stimulants in general are sympathomimetic amines that stimulate the central nervous system, also proven to cause insomnia, arousal, and reduced hunger.
+Due to its physiological and psychological effects, ATS have been used to suppress appetite, improve cognitive performance, as well as treating ADHD, depression, and narcolepsy.
+Amphetamine-type stimulants are also known for their addictive properties and widespread problems of substance abuse.
+The adverse effects of ATS, especially when used chronically, include obsessive–compulsive tendencies, anxiety, paranoia, hallucinations, aggression, mania and in extreme cases, amphetamine psychosis.

 Chemistry

 Ephedrine is the precursor of synthetic amphetamines.
 The diastereomer of ephedrine, pseudoephedrine is found in Ephedra sinica together along with ephedrine.
 Ephedrine and pseudoephedrine are both generally used for weight reduction and performance enhancement.
 They can also be reduced to methamphetamine.

 The activity of amphetamine-type stimulants depends on their unsubstituted phenyl ring, alphy methyl group, primary amino group and two-carbon side-chain that connects the primary amino group and the phenyl ring.

-Hallucinogenic activity of ATS are often caused by multiple substitutions on the phenyl ring, examples include 4-bromo-2,5-dimethoxyamphetamine and 2,5-dimethoxy-4-methylamphetamine.
+Hallucinogenic activity of ATS are often caused by multiple substitutions on the phenyl ring, with examples including 2,5-dimethoxy-4-bromoamphetamine and 2,5-dimethoxy-4-methylamphetamine.
 When the methoxy group is substituted in the para position of the ATS molecule, the hallucinogenic potency will become significantly high.